All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 Photo A

-Dated circa May 1889.
-Illustration depicts New York v.
-Boston at Boston, Opening Day, May 8, 1889, and identified the New York batter as John Ward.
-Batter was depicted wearing a white uniform with dark cap and stockings and red lettering across the chest.
+Dated May 8, 1889.
+Illustration depicting New York v.
+Boston at Boston on Opening Day, May 8.
+The New York batter was identified as John Ward, and was depicted wearing a white uniform with dark cap and stockings and red lettering across the chest.
+The players in this artwork were based on photographs.
 Game date from retrosheet.org.

-Dated circa May 1889.
+Dated May 8, 1889.
 Detail view of photo A. Detail view shows New York batter wearing a white uniform that was tight in fit, and not baggy.
-The city name arched across the chest was rendered with large, thick lettering and the red color was probably maroon, a traditional team color during the 1880s.
+The city name arched across the chest was rendered with large, thick red lettering.
+Newspaper reports from the beginning of the season say the shirt lettering was black, not red.

 Photo B